ChristianLievrouw/LearningJournal/README.md

+## Growth Mindset
+  Growth mindset to me is being open to failing and then learning from your failures.
+Always keep your head up and learn from doing wrong and be open to help and others opinions.
+## Three reminders to stay in a growth mindset
+  1. Each failure is a oppurtunity to learn.
+  2. Be open to others help and opinions
+  3.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/ChristianLievrouw/LearningJournal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.